PADDLE JAM MAY 23

 Whether you're aiming to complete one heat or push all the way through, Paddle Jam rewards athletes who can balance speed, strategy, and endurance.

 There is free parking at the event site.
-Navigate to Watermans Landing, in Carnelian Bay. and parking along the streets in the neighborhood is allowed.
+Navigate to Tahoe Waterman's Landing, Carnelian Bay, CA, and park along the street in the neighborhood.

 All divisions will be recognized.
 In categories with five or more participants, awards will be given to the top three finishers.
 In categories with four or fewer participants, only first place will receive an award.